 - a positive cash flow generated from operating activities to be listed of not less than HK$100 million in aggregate for the 3 most recent financial years; (ii) a revenue of not less than HK$500 million for the preceding audited financial year; and (iii) a market capitalisation (at the time of listing) of not less than HK$2 billion; or

 - a revenue of not less than HK$500 million for the preceding audited financial year; and (ii) a market capitalisation of not less than HK$4 billion at the time listing.

-Rule 18.04 of the Main Board Listing Rules provides that a mineral company which is unable to meet the financial standard requirements under Rule 8.05 can still apply for listing if it can demonstrate to the Exchange that its directors and senior managers, taken together, have sufficient experience relevant to the exploration and/or extraction activity that the mineral company is pursuing.
-Individuals relied on must have a minimum of 5 years relevant industry experience.
+Rule 18.04 of the Main Board Listing Rules provides that a mineral company which is unable to meet the financial standard requirements under Rule 8.05 can still apply for listing if it can demonstrate to the HKEx that its directors and senior managers, taken together, have sufficient experience relevant to the exploration and/or extraction activity that the mineral company is pursuing.
+Individuals relied on must have a minimum of 5 years relevant industry experience and details of this relevant experience must be disclosed in the applicant’s listing document.
 A mineral company is required under the Note to Rule 18.04 of the Main Board Listing Rules to demonstrate that its primary activity is exploration for and/or extraction of Natural Resources in order to apply for the waiver from complying with the financial standard requirements.

 The Stock Exchange of Hong Kong Limited (the “HKEx”) issued a guidance letter (HKEx-GL52-13) (the “Guidance Letter”) in February 2020 to provide guidance to new applicants which are mineral companies on inter alia (i) disclosures in the listing documents and (ii) the application of Main Board Listing Rule 18.04.